 Since 1977, Digital Audio Workstations (DAWs), have combined old-school sound equipment with computer software to create unique forms of digital audio.
 As time progressed and computers became faster and more powerful, so did DAWs.

 Digital audio engineering soon became commonplace.
 Now, DAWs are standard in the music and movie-making industries.
-The technology got cheaper, too, making it possible for singers, artists, filmmakers, composers, and your average garage band to use cutting-edge tools to orchestrate audio tracks and files without needing a house full of expensive and delicate equipment.
+The technology got cheaper, too, making it possible for singers, artists, filmmakers, composers, and your average garage band (learn how to turn your garage band into a music production powerhouse here) to use cutting-edge tools to orchestrate audio tracks and files without needing a house full of expensive and delicate equipment.

 If you’re looking to make your own audio, you’ll want features to allow you to control waveform, track mixing, recording, composing, layering, distortion, volume, and so much more, depending on what you want to do.
 You might be a simple hobbyist or a professional DJ – the right DAW for you is out there and we have an article here for you to know how much a home recording studio cost.